abdallahabbas20/DissertationCode/README.md

 # DissertationCode

 This repository contains the code used in the following study: "Evaluating an automated machine learning model that predicts visual outcomes in patients with neovascular age-related macular degeneration".
+We kindly also refer the reader to the Video attached in the appendix of this study, which demonstrates how we were able to run the What-if Tool on an AutoML model.

 Author: Abdallah Abbas
 Lanaguage: Python